digdir/designsystemet/README.md

 ## 🫶 Contributing

-Learn how you can contribute to this project by reading our Code of Conduct and Contributing guide.
+Learn how you can contribute to this project by reading our Code of Conduct and Contributing Guide.

 ### Code of Conduct